nhsx/AIF_Allocation_Tool/README.md

 ## Deployment (local)

 The tool has been built using Streamlit, a Python app framework that can be used to create web apps.
-To deploy the streamlit app locally:
+To deploy the streamlit app locally we advise using a virtual environment (venv for example) and following the instructions below:

 The project virtual environment can be activated in bash using the following command